dinahafez/McEnhancer/README.md

 # McEnhancer
 Source code and results for McEnhancer: Predicting gene expression via semi-supervised assignment of enhancers to  target genes

+This software is distributed under the open-source MIT License.

 This is the Readme file for running McEnhancer.
+All results are available at https://ohlerlab.mdc-berlin.de/software/McEnhancer_134/

 Data: